skyflowapi/skyflow-js/README.md

 const options = {
   required: false,      // Optional, indicates whether the field is marked as required.
 Defaults to 'false'.
   enableCardIcon: true, // Optional, indicates whether card icon should be enabled (only applicable for CARD_NUMBER ElementType).
-  format: String,       // Optional, format for the element (only applicable currently for EXPIRATION_DATE ElementType).
   enableCopy: false,    // Optional, enables the copy icon in collect and reveal elements to copy text to clipboard.
 Defaults to 'false').
+  format: String,       // Optional, format for the element
+  translation: {},      // Optional, indicates the allowed data type value for format.
 };

 const element = container.create(collectElement, options);